actions/cache/CACHING.md

 ### Using restore keys to download the closest matching cache

-If cache is not found matching the primary key, restore keys will be used to download the closest matching cache that was recently created.
-This way most of the dependencies can be downloaded from the restore key hence saving some build time.
+If cache is not found matching the primary key, restore keys can be used to download the closest matching cache that was recently created.
+This ensures that the build/install step will need to additionally fetch just a handful of newer dependencies, and hence saving build time.

 ```yaml
   - uses: actions/cache@v3